Business rates

 What business rates relief is available?

 There are several types of business rates relief for customers.
-You can find further information on GOV.UK.
-You may need to contact us to check your eligibility for business rate relief.
+You can find further information on GOV.UK and on our reductions and reliefs page.

 What if I want to use an agent?